 Finance costs on borrowings paid towards availing of loan, is amortised on EIR basis over the life of loan.
-The EIR in case of a financial liability is computed
+The EIR in case of a financial liability is computed b.

-- a.
-As the rate that exactly discounts estimated future cash payments through the expected life of the financial liability to the gross carrying amount of the amortised cost of a financial liability. - b.
 By considering all the contractual terms of the financial instrument in estimating the cash flows c.
 Including all fees paid between parties to the contract that are an integral part of the effective interest rate, transaction costs, and all other premiums or discounts.